eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## Tweaking the algorithm

-After some initial testing we noticed some discrepencies in the results.
+After some initial testing we noticed some discrepancies in the results.
 The problem was that some retailers provided extremely verbose product descriptions which might repeat a search term multiple times, while another retailer with a more relevant product might only mention the term once in the product title.

 For example, if a consumer searched for "ACME Phone" you might have 2 different products at 2 different retailers.
 The 1st product is more relevant, whereas the second will get a better hit-rate based on keyword prevalence.